I work in the

 I was awarded the 2009 IEEE Intelligent Transportation Systems Society and IEEE Systems, Man and Cybernetics Society Technical Committee on Homeland Security Technical Achievement Award for outstanding and sustained technical contributions to the field of Intelligence and Security Informatics.

-My recent book: Knowledge Discovery for Counterterrorism and Law Enforcement is available from Taylor and Francis and Amazon
+My book: Knowledge Discovery for Counterterrorism and Law Enforcement is available from Taylor and Francis and Amazon

 Research |